yupswing/youtubehaiku.net/README.md

 - [ ] review README.md
 - [ ] better splash introduction (what is haiku, poetry, meme and how youtubehaiku was born)

-- [ ] favicon

-- [ ] DEPLOY: try to load as much as possible from git
+- [] DEPLOY: try to load as much as possible from git

 - [ ] optimise the code (removed unused stuff, refactor, less computation, less styles)